fernandoem88/react-hooks-in-callback/README.md

 import { useMyCustomHook } from "./my-custom-hooks";
 ... // here is the component body const [HooksWrapper, getHookState] = useHooksInCallback();
-// HooksWrapper: like a portal, is a React component where your hooks will be mounted.
+// HooksWrapper: is a React component where your hooks will be mounted.
 // getHookState: an helper that let you get the hook state in an async way.
 ...
 return (